Water607965/Water-Site-s-Application-Version/README.md

 # 🔽 Download Process 🔽 (For Official Application):
 * Ensure you have an active internet connection 🛜.
 * Double click the PKG installer.
+You may get a security popup when trying to launch the installer.
+Just right click and open the installer instead to open it.
+There's no security vulnerabilities or compromises in this and is secure.
 * Go through the installer.
 * Afterwards the installation is complete, go to your applications folder.
 * Look for "Waterlord".